Hope Williams Brady: Storylines

 Hope Alice Williams, the mother of Shawn-Douglas, Zack and Ciara Brady, was introduced on January 10, 1974, to Doug Williams and Addie Horton.
 Not long after Addie marries Doug and becomes pregnant, she discovers she is suffering from leukemia, but declines treatment in order to save her unborn baby.
 Later that year while crossing the street, an oncoming car careens towards Hope and Addie, but Addie pushes Hope's baby-carriage out of the way, just in time to save her baby daughter, but not herself.
 Addie dies, and Hope is taken in by her maternal grandparents, Tom and Alice Horton, until Doug is strong enough to take care of her.
 Addie, who was wealthy from her first marriage to Ben Olson, leaves Doug and Hope with financial security.
 Hope is sent off to boarding school in 1982 and is not seen again until a year later.
 She returns in the spring of 1983 when Roman Brady rescues her after she runs away from boarding school and later falls from a car driven by a drunk friend.
 She later develops a crush on Roman.

 Roman spurns Hope's advances, even after Hope attempts to seduce him, and the situation inflames the jealousy of Roman's younger brother, local bad boy Bo Brady.
 Bo and Hope start to fall in love while working together in various dangerous situations.
-On Hope's 18th birthday, she and Bo decide to make love but Doug tries to stop them and suffers a heart attack, and Hope agrees never to see Bo again.
+On Hope's 18th birthday, she and Bo decide to have sex but Doug tries to stop them and suffers a heart attack, and Hope agrees never to see Bo again.
 Bo hides the fact that his brother Roman is alive, and to protect Hope, pushes her away.
 Hope spends time with Larry Welch, (a local politician) and thinking that Bo loves Megan Hathaway and no longer loves her, Hope agrees to marry Larry.
 As Hope and Larry stand at the altar, Bo rides into the church on his motorbike and kidnaps Hope before the wedding can be completed.
 However, Hope is then kidnapped again, this time from the barn where Bo has taken her, and the kidnappers force her to marry Larry.
 Bo is devastated, but later discovers the true reason Hope married Larry; the two vow never to be apart, and to work together to find out who is behind Larry.

 Larry takes the fall for Salem's drug ring, leaving Bo and Hope free to finally marry in 1985.
 During this time, it is revealed that Bo's real father is Victor Kiriakis.
 The couple move into Victor's home but they soon experience marital problems, and Hope disapproves of Bo's sudden change of character to please his father.
 Hope becomes pregnant, but miscarries her child.
 They try again and have a son, Shawn-Douglas, in 1987.
 Bo, Hope, and Shawn leave Salem later that year, and sail the world on their boat, Fancy Face.